Clouded Leopard Armored Vehicle: Design

 The project was launched in 2002, at a cost of NT$700 million (US$21.9 million).

-The armour of the CM-32 provides protection of 7.62 mm AP rounds, while the frontal arc withstands 12.7 mm AP rounds.
+The armor of the CM32 provides protection of 7.62 mm AP rounds, while the frontal arc withstands 12.7 mm AP rounds.
 NBC protection and fire suppression systems are also standard.
 The V-shaped hull provides protection from landmines and can withstand 12 kg of TNT under any wheel.
-In its basic APC form the CM-32 is armed with a 40 mm automatic grenade launcher and a 7.62 mm co-axial machinegun, both mounted in a remote weapons station.
+In its basic APC form the CM32 is armed with a 40 mm automatic grenade launcher and a 7.62 mm co-axial machinegun, both mounted in a remote weapons station.